epsilonlabs/playground-backend/README.md

 * `PLAYGROUND_EPSILON_URL`: URL to the service running Epsilon scripts.
 The default is to use the server's own implementation.
 * `PLAYGROUND_FLEXMI2PLANTUML_URL`: URL to the service running the Flexmi to PlantUML transformation.
 The default is to use the server's own implementation.
 * `PLAYGROUND_EMFATIC2PLANTUML_URL`: URL to the service running Epsilon scripts.
 The default is to use the server's own implementation.
 * `PLAYGROUND_SHORT_URL`: URL to the service running Epsilon scripts.
-The default is to use `http://localhost:8005`, and will need to be changed for the time being.
+The default is to use the server's own implementation, which uses a local folder.
+When using this default, the following environment variable applies:
+  * `PLAYGROUND_SHORT_FOLDER`: absolute path to the folder that should store the contents to be shared.
+This is the `shorturl` subfolder of the current working directory by default when running directly via Gradle or from the uber-JAR.
+For the Docker image specifics, see [below](#standalone-playground-from-the-docker-image).

 ## Building the project